Add this event to your calendar (Outlook, iCalendar)

 Allston Kendall, 2850 Delk Road SE, Apt.
 54B, Marietta, GA 30067

-The balance of the safari costs will be due by November 20th, 2020.
+The balance of the safari costs will be due by November 20th, 2021.
 Please read the cancellation policy carefully below, as you will be responsible for your spot and balance due once you sign up and make your deposit, unless you can find someone to take your place.
-If the trip is cancelled due to COVID-19, the leaders plan to reschedule for similar dates in May of 2022.
 As soon as we submit our deposits/passport/travel insurance forms everyone will receive personalized information packets from the outfitter, including a t-shirt.

 Note: the outfitter can help with trip extensions such as a visit to Zanzibar or to Rwanda to go trekking to view the mountain gorillas.
 Your trip leaders will not be coordinating any trip extensions for attendees, but you are more than welcome to work directly with the outfitter to get these set up.
 Just be certain to ensure that it does not impact your arrival date to Arusha for the safari.